ellickhou/AIAproject-FittingRoom/README.md

 ### Arms Missing Problem
 - For some rare poses in dataset, pose with folded arms for example, failure rate become extremely high in CP-VTON.
 Substantially, there has NO success testing result been found in our facsimile of CP-VTON module.

-- From our perspective, networks without inverse mapping is hard to learn in which case people's body information should be reserved.
-The best strategy of generator is to paste warped clothes on the right position when the data of folded arms pose is short.
+- From our perspective, networks without inverse mapping are hard to learn, in which case, people’s body information should be reserved.
+The best strategy for a single GAN is to paste warped clothes into the correct positions when the data for the folded-arm pose is short.

-- **Cycle Consistency** takes a huge advantage to minimize this problem.
-It's simply because if people's body information is missing in final results, the generator will become heavily loaded when it mapping back to original images.
-Therefore, the best strategy will be reserving those information at the first time.
+- *Cycle Consistency* provides a significant advantage in minimizing this problem.
+It’s simply because if people’s body information is missing in the final results, the generator will become heavily loaded when it maps back to the original images.
+Therefore, the best strategy will be to reserve that information at first.

 <div align="center">
  <img src="image/AMP.png" width="700px" />